schwa/Ultraviolence/Documentation/Internals-Proposed.md

 ## Executive Summary

-We need structural identity to know which elements are the "same" across frames, allowing us to preserve state and avoid unnecessary setup.
-However, implementing this requires solving the tree invalidation problem: when an element's properties change, its children might change too, invalidating any pre-built identity list.
+We need structural identifier to know which elements are the "same" across frames, allowing us to preserve state and avoid unnecessary setup.
+However, implementing this requires solving the tree invalidation problem: when an element's properties change, its children might change too, invalidating any pre-built identifier list.

 The most practical solution is lazy/incremental traversal (like the current `expandNode`), where we traverse and compare simultaneously.
 Dependency tracking would be ideal but is infeasible since elements have plain properties (not just `@UVState`) that can't be tracked.

 ## Prerequisite: Refactor to visit/walk APIs

-Before implementing structural identity, we should refactor the current system to use the Element visit/walk APIs.
+Before implementing structural identifier, we should refactor the current system to use the Element visit/walk APIs.
 This separates traversal logic from node management:

 **Current:** `expandNode` tightly couples traversal with node creation/updating